Solaris Urbino 18: Solaris Urbino 18 Fourth Generation

-On the 24 September 2014, after ten years of production of the third generation Solaris Urbino, Solaris Bus & Coach unveiled a new generation of Solaris buses.
+On the September 24 2014, after ten years of production of the third generation Solaris Urbino, Solaris Bus & Coach unveiled a new generation of Solaris buses.
 During this year's trade fair in Hannover at the world premiere (end of September) and at the Transexpo Trade Fair in Kielce in early October Solaris showed two prototypes - Urbino 12 and Urbino 18 in their fourth generation, and will in the future include other models in this generation like the Urbino LE and Urbino Hybrid.
-The new buses are more durable, lighter and more refined in terms of design and construction when compared to the previous generation models.
-The noise was also reduced and there is no vibration throughout the vehicle.
-The entire vehicle is illuminated by lights with led technology.
+The new buses claimed to be more durable, lighter and more refined in terms of design and construction when compared to the previous generation busses.
+The noise was also reduced and there is almost no vibration throughout the vehicle.
+The entire vehicle is illuminated with LED light.